tongnianw/tongnianw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Brief Biography
+A Short Bio
 ====
+Hello, there!
+My name is Tongnian Wang.
 I am a second-year Ph.D. student in Information Systems at the University of Texas at San Antonio.

 My research interests lies at the intersection of machine learning and biomedical informatics.

+Research Topics: Equity, Bias & Fairness, Privacy, Multimodal Learning